Understanding Your Pay Stub: What Does YTD Mean?

 For example, if employee A earns $130,000 and employee B earns $110,000, the business payroll will be:

-$130,000 + $110,000 = $240,000.
+$130,000 + $110,000 = $240,000

 YTD can be used to describe multiple forms of income and deductions on your pay stub.

-Create Faultless Pay Stubs with FormPros
+Create Faultless Pay Stubs with Our Generator

 To help employees ensure that their income and deductions are distributed correctly, they need to understand the different terms on their pay stubs.
+For employers, being able to calculate accurate YTD amounts is part of running a successful business.

 If you are looking for an easy and affordable way to create pay stubs and calculate YTD amounts, FormPros is the right tool for you.
+Our user-friendly online platform allows you to create faultless pay stubs in just a few easy steps.

 You can create these forms without any hidden fees and with the peace of mind that they are private and secure.
 Start streamlining your payroll process with FormPros, today.